damiso15/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 2-print.py - Write a Python script that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line.
 * 3-print_number.py - Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/3-print_number.py) in order to print the integer stored in the variable `number`, followed by `Battery street`, followed by a new line
 * 4-print_float.py - Complete the source code in order to print the float stored in the variable `number` with a precision of 2 digits.
+* 5-print_string.py - Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/5-print_string.py) in order to print 3 times a string stored in the variable `str`, followed by its first 9 characters.